Free Business Review

 What is a Debt Management Plan?

 A Debt Management Plan is an Informal Agreement between you and your creditors where you pay back your debts at a monthly rate that is affordable for you.
-If you are a Sole Trader and you are struggling to keep up with Debt repayments, entering into a Debt Management Plan could save your business.
+If you are a Sole Trader and you are struggling to keep up with Debt repayments, entering into a Debt Management Plan could help your business.

-The plan is flexible and your debt repayments are gathered into one flexible monthly payment and paid out to your creditors on a pro rata basis.
+A Debt Management Plan is flexible and your debt repayments are gathered into one flexible monthly payment and paid out to your creditors on a pro rata basis.

 Due to the informality of a Debt Management Plan you or your creditors can opt out of it at any time.
 You can arrange it as a temporary debt solution until you get back on your feet financially and your business is no longer at threat, or you can aim to have it as a more long term debt solution.